Primetzvan/minutiae/website/content/docs/install-system/index.md

 We use the Kiosk Mode as a super full screen mode of the frontend, which otherwise would be a normal tab in the browser.
 The operating mode is more difficult to exit than regular full screen mode and protects against setting changes.
-Notice, that it works on raspbian lite as a normal (but only) user interface.
+Notice, that it also works on raspbian lite as a normal (but only) user interface.

 Since you still need a password if you change to the terminal, changing the password is still an important thing to do.